 Until further notice, the University of Arizona, in accordance with the guidelines recommended by the Centers for Disease Control and Prevention, encourages all employees to work remotely.
 Our offices are closed to the public, but you can reach the School of Journalism Monday–Friday 9am-5pm:

-They call Tombstone "the town too tough to die," and for more than a century, The Tombstone Epitaph has been part of the area's colorful history.
-Students have produced the local edition since 1975 as part of the Community Journalism class.
+They call Tombstone "the town too tough to die," and for more than a century The Tombstone Epitaph was part of the area's colorful history.
+Students produced the local edition from 1975 to 2018 as part of the Community Journalism and Arizona Sonora News classes.

 "In general, they had to be accepted by the town.
 People resisted at first, but came around.
 At the time, we were the only journalism department publishing a community newspaper 70 miles from campus.
 President Ford congratulated us on the paper’s 96th anniversary.
 It was probably the best publicity we ever got."

 The School of Journalism is planning a retrospective issue of The Epitaph with input from alums.
 To share a memory or a favorite story, email Outreach Coordinator Mike Chesnick at firstname.lastname@example.org